The Depths of Finer Things

 It was late when I saw him.
 With the bag in his hand and the hat on his head.
 I saw his back.
 And his shoulders straight as he walked away.
 But not his face.
 I couldn’t see his face.
 His face, coming home every night from a long day’s work, was what raised me.
 But that night – only his back.
 And I realized, like lightning, like a match just struck and a fire starting to burn from the pits in the northeast crag, that this was written.
 Meant-to-be.
 And.
 Was always going to happen this way.

+And that.
 As many times as he had shown me his face – his eyes, his nose, his beard, his mouth to teach me the things he believed were important, the things he thought I should know, one day his back would have the final say.
 Take the last word.
 And.
-Complete-the-lesson.
+Complete the lesson.
 And I shouldn’t think too much about it.
-I should just keep living as I was.
+I should just keep living as I am.
 Continue to grow and change.
 Look after Ima and the mountain.

 This is what he wanted to teach me all along.